Click the wagon number to go straight to that wagon:

 The Rounders are proud to recognize three past Salt Grass Trail Bosses, Bill Henry, the late James Goetzman, and the late David Smith, who were and will always be part of the Rounders Family.

-Ronnie Havemann, Campsite Boss and Conni Meyer, Chairman of Public Relations are proud to serve on the Executive Board for the Salt Grass Trail Ride.
-In addition, Don Nelson, Joe Bergstrom, Shonda Welsh and Ryder Gage represent the Rounders as a Scouts for the Salt Grass Trail and Joe also serves on the first responder Safety Team.
+Ronnie Havemann, Campsite Boss, Brian Havemann, Utility Boss and Conni Meyer, Chairman of Public Relations are proud to serve on the Executive Board for the Salt Grass Trail Ride.
+In addition, Don Nelson, Joe Bergstrom, Shonda Welsh, Ryder Gage and Katrina Libby represent the Rounders as Scouts for the Salt Grass Trail, Joe and Shonda also serve on the first responder Safety Team WFO

 Wagon Boss: Niki Henson

-Iron Horse Guest Ranch wagon is the newest wagon on Salt Grass Trail Ride having joined SGT in 2018.
-The wagon was made by the Amish, Yoder Wagon Works.
+Iron Horse Guest Ranch wagon joined Salt Grass Trail Ride in 2018.
+The wagon was made by the Amish at Yoder Wagon Works.

 Our country’s veterans are very near and dear to the hearts of Iron Horse.
-Alex Henson, the wagon driver, served for 9 years in the United States Navy as a SeaBee.
+Alex Henson, one of the wagon drivers, served for 9 years in the United States Navy as a SeaBee.
+Additional members of the wagon group are family of servicemen currently deployed.
+Iron Horse Guest Ranch Wagon Group is composed of riders of all ages and encourage youth to participate.